AnttiRask/AnttiRask/README.md

     - Finish writing the book
     - Read and/or listen to a 100 books (my [goodreads profile][goodreads])
     - Helsinki Data Week, but bigger and better
+    - Learning Linux!
+I switched recently from Windows (it's a long story).
+This line is the first one I write on Linux Mint...

 ### Fun facts:
 - ⚡ I'm also a musician.
 These are the project's I'm in: